 RI Temporary Disability Amounts

 RI Temporary Disability Insurance is a state mandated program that applies to private workers.
-Rhode Island TDI provides payments for off the job accidents and illnesses, and is the lynch pin of RI state maternity leave regulations.
+Rhode Island TDI provides payments for off the job accidents and illnesses and is the lynchpin of RI state maternity leave regulations.
 The state workers compensation program is designed for on the job accidents.

 How much does TDI Pay?

 It is challenging to determine exactly how much Rhode Island TDI pays.
 There is a complex formula that yields a different answer for every applicant.
 The most succinct summary of the formula is that your weekly rate will be equal to 4.62% of the wages paid to you in the highest quarter of your Base Period.
-Your weekly rate remains the same throughout your benefit year.
+Your weekly rate remains the same throughout your benefits year.

-Effective 7/1/10, $69.00 is the minimum and $700 is the maximum payment rate for claims with the benefit year begin date of 7/4/10 or greater.
+Effective 7/1/10, $69.00 is the minimum and $700 is the maximum payment rate for claims with the benefits year begin date of 7/4/10 or greater.
 The weekly maximum can be extended as high as $945 per week if you have five dependents.
 The RI law allows for an incremental $10 or 7% weekly for each qualified dependent.

 You are subject to the weekly cap of $700 if you have no dependents and your income exceeds approximately $60,000 per year.
 You are subject to the $945 cap if your income exceeds about $82,000 per year.